adrianleb/sullivan/README.md

 }
 ```

-#### svg
+#### SVG
-** requires colors**
+**Requires colors**

-mapping to fill values according to passed in colors.
+Mapping to fill values according to passed in colors.

-example based on defaults:
+Example based on defaults:

 `util.svg.black // outputs a classname with {fill: '#000'}`

-#### text
+#### Text
-** requires textSizes and colors**
+**Requires textSizes and colors**

-mapping to color, size and weights values according to passed in maps and a set of utils
+Mapping to color, size and weights values according to passed in maps and a set of utils

-example color based on defaults:
+Example color based on defaults:

 `util.text.black // outputs a classname with {color: '#000'}`

-example size based on defaults:
+Example size based on defaults:

 `util.text.small // outputs a classname with {font-size: '12px'}`

-example weight:
+Example weight:

 `util.text.light // outputs a classname with {font-weight: '300'}`

-#### flex
+#### Flex
-mapping around the flex syntax (which can be a bit verbosed), also a small set of quick patterns.
+Mapping around the flex syntax (which can be a bit verbosed), also a small set of quick patterns.

 Properties:
 - `align`: alignItems